Tampering with evidence: Spoliation

 Spoliation of evidence is the intentional, reckless, or negligent withholding, hiding, altering, fabricating, or destroying of evidence relevant to a legal proceeding.
-Historically, it has also sometimes been referred to as spoilage of evidence.
+Historically, it has also sometimes been referred to as the spoilage of evidence.

 The spoliation inference is a negative evidentiary inference that a trier of fact can draw from a party's destruction of evidence that is relevant to an ongoing or reasonably foreseeable civil or criminal proceeding: the finder of fact can review all evidence uncovered in as strong a light as possible against the spoliator and in favor of the opposing party.

 However, in U.S. federal courts, updates to the Federal Rules of Civil Procedure in 2015 have resulted in significant decline in spoliation sanctions.

+A person can be accused of spoliation of evidence if a legal case is pending or reasonably anticipated.
+The defendant does not need to have received an order to preserve evidence.
+However, lawyers often send out such notices to put the other party on notice and to reduce plausible deniability.

 Theory

 The theory of the spoliation inference is that when a party destroys evidence, it may be reasonable to infer that the party had "consciousness of guilt" or other motivation to avoid the evidence.
-Therefore, the factfinder may conclude that the evidence would have been unfavorable to the spoliator.
+Therefore, the fact-finder may conclude that the evidence would have been unfavorable to the spoliator.
 Some jurisdictions have recognized a spoliation tort action, which allows the victim of destruction of evidence to file a separate tort action against a spoliator.